ajsbsd/flask-ai-smollm/README.md

          ssh -L 3000:127.0.0.1:3000 user@your-server

-     A managed tunnel service can simplify this if you do not control the network between your client and server.

   b) nginx reverse proxy
      Configure nginx to proxy requests to 127.0.0.1:3000.
 Full nginx configuration is beyond the scope of this document.

-Once you can reach the gunicorn service (either via tunnel or proxy), open the terminal interface in your browser and run the AI test command:
+Once you can reach the gunicorn service, open the terminal interface in your browser and run the AI test command:

     ai print some hello, worlds

 8. VERIFICATION
 ----------------
-A successful response to the command above confirms:
+A successful response confirms:

-  - The GGUF model loaded correctly from ./models/
+  - SmolLM2-135M-Instruct-Q4_K_S.gguf loaded correctly from ./models/
   - llama-cpp-python compiled and linked properly
-  - The Flask/gunicorn stack is routing requests to the LLM
+  - The Flask/gunicorn stack is routing requests to the model
   - Inference is producing output

-If you see an error at this step, check:
+If you see an error, check:

-  - That the model file exists in ./models/ and is a text-generation GGUF (not an image diffusion model such as FLUX)
+  - That models/current.gguf exists and is a text-generation GGUF
   - That the virtual environment is active when running run.sh
   - The gunicorn log output for any load-time exceptions